Li Yuchun

 Li Yuchun (李宇春 (Lǐ Yǔchūn); born March 10, 1984), also known by her stage name Chris Lee, is a Chinese singer, songwriter, DJ and actress.
+Her musical style is mainly based on electronic dance music and Chinese pop songs.
 She launched her singing career by winning first place in the Chinese singing contest Super Girl, in 2005.
 The following year, she released her debut album The Queen and the Dreams.
 Referred to as the mother of the unisex look in China, she has achieved mainstream success.
-She is also known for her lower mezzo-soprano vocal range, a rarity amongst Mainland Chinese female singers.

-Life and career
+Early life and career

 1984–2005: Early years and career beginnings

 Li was born in Chengdu, Sichuan, China on March 10, 1984.
 Her father was a railroad police officer, while her mother was a teacher.
 After she finished her high school studies at Xindu No.1 Middle School, Li attended the Sichuan Conservatory of Music in 2002.
-In 2005, Li won the champion in the Chinese singing contest Super Girl.
+In 2005, Li won the championship in the Chinese singing contest Super Girl.